jdart1/arasan-chess/README.md

 Arasanx recognizes the following command-line options:

-- -a auto-loads the options from an arasan.rc file in the program directory (if present), and aslso (if present) from an arasan.rc in the user's home directory.
+- -a auto-loads the options from an arasan.rc file in the program directory (if present), and also (if present) from an arasan.rc in the user's home directory.

 - -H: specifies the hash table size in bytes ('K', 'M', or 'G' can be used to indicate kilobytes, megabyates or gigabytes).